krishna4a6av/.config-dump/readme.md

 #For zsh
 1. zsh
 2. change the shell ```chash -s $(which zsh)
-3. oh my shell going with default of zsh
+3. oh my shell zsh and plugins
    >```# clone the repo to the Zsh custom theme directory
    >git clone https://github.com/denysdovhan/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt" --depth=1
    ># symlink it